People

 David Brückner

-Nomis Fellow, co-advised with Edouard Hannezo
+Nomis Fellow, PhD (LMU Munich), co-advised with Edouard Hannezo

 I joined the group as an NOMIS Postdoctoral Fellow in August 2021.
 Following undergraduate studies at the University of Cambridge, I did my PhD in the group of Chase Broedersz at the LMU in Munich.
 In my work, I seek to understand the physical principles governing complex biological systems, with a focus on developmental biology.
 To this end, I use a mix of data-driven inference methods, mechanistic biophysical models, and normative approaches based on information theory.
 My current projects focus on fate decision making of stem cells in development, as well as the interplay of chromosome structure and transcriptional regulation.
 To read more about my work please visit my homepage.